andrewlarsen514/software-engineering-princples/README.md

 ## Clean Code

-Clean code is the idea that software should be written in a way such that it is easy to understand what it’s doing and that it is easy to maintain.
+Clean code is the idea that software should be written in a way such that it is easy to understand and maintain.

 So what are some practices that we can do to write “clean code”?